Lost-Wax Casting: Technique, Process, and Applications

 While traditionally associated with artisanal handcraft, creators can now transform the lost-wax casting process with digital design and 3D printing to simplify the workflow, save time, lower costs, and reshape the process for the 21st century.

-Read on to learn how digital technologies have revitalized casting and what it means for professionals from jewelers to dentists and volume producers.
+Read on to learn how digital technologies have revitalized the lost-wax casting method and what it means for professionals from jewelers to dentists and volume producers.

 The lost-wax casting process can differ depending on the industry and application, but it generally consists of the following steps.
 Cast parts can be made from a wax model itself, called the direct method, or from replicas of the original wax model, called the indirect method.
 The direct method jumps from step one straight to step four.